kenmoini/kenmoini.com/site/content/post/2021/12/custom-certificates-in-cockpit.md

 ## Installing Cockpit

-Cockpit is installed by default in RHEL 8, all that you need to do is install it:
+Cockpit is installed by default in RHEL 8, all that you need to do is enable it:

 ```bash
 systemctl enable --now cockpit.socket